Roland MT-32: MT-32 (new)

 MT-32 (Old) that have had the mainboard replaced by Roland because of a repair can contain the MT-32 (New) mainboard, with the headphone jack removed.

 MT-32 compatible models

 To target computer users, Roland released a number of CM (Computer Music) modules.
 They came without an LCD display and had most buttons removed.
-CM modules are compatible with MT-32, but feature 33 additional sound effect samples which many games took advantage of.
+Most of these CM modules aside from the CM-32P and CM-300 are compatible with the MT-32 but feature 33 additional sound effect samples which many games took advantage of.
 These sound effects cannot be heard on an MT-32.

 Early models share a similar design to MT-32 (New).
 Control CPU is an Intel P8098 and DAC is a Burr-Brown PCM54.